cascha42/niu-info/README.md

 I ride a NIU N1S 2019 Special Blue (gloss) version.

 ## How it works
 Simply by requesting the NIU API using curl its possible to gain a lot of information about your NIU Scooter.
-You only need [cURL][curl], [jq][jq], your API-Token (check "How to get Token" for that) and the Serial-Number of you Scooter.
+You only need [cURL][curl], [jq][jq], your API-Token (check "How to get your Token" for that) and the Serial-Number of you Scooter.

 ## Here are some examples using the NIU-API in combination with jq: